 Mailchimp

-Within the characters of the footer of Mailchimp, much of the illustrations were creatively put into pictures of the footer.
-This footer exhibits remarkably favorable segmentations in navigation, social networking, and legal requirements, which, however, fulfills the brand's aims in covering everything in a light mood.
-Colors and typography are essential design features that are aptly applied to direct the users' attention to the correct information at the right time.
+In the characters of the footer of Mailchimp, a large portion of the illustrations were creatively integrated into the pictures of the footer.
+This footer demonstrates extremely good segmentations of navigation, social networking, and legal requirements, which fulfill the aims of the brand in lighting the mood and covering all elements.
+Colors and typography as design elements are brilliantly used to funnel the user's focus to the right pieces of information at the right moments.

 Source: mailchimp